 (b).
-The operations of the Yser, carried out by the German army from Antwerp and the new reserves.
+The operations of the Yser, carried out by the German army

 (c).
 The operations in front of Ypres, representing the supreme efforts of the remains of the army referred to in (b) absorbed into the reinforcements brought from other fronts.